 - To change custom attribute values, upload the same list of accounts with new attribute values for the attributes you want to override

-- There is no way to remove a custom attribute but you have the option of replacing the existing value with a space or dash through your CSV file.
+- You have the option of replacing the existing value with a space or dash through your CSV file.

-- To change attribute name shown in the Demandbase Platform and attribute key returned in the Demandbase API, hover over the Custom Attribute Key displayed beneath the name and click to edit.
+- To change the attribute name shown in the ABM Platform and attribute key returned in the Demandbase API, hover over the Custom Attribute Key displayed beneath the name and click to edit.
 Then scroll to the bottom and click Save.

 Step 2: Upload the CSV file

 2.1.
 From the Audiences Page, click the settings icon to the right of the audience name.

 2.2.
 Select Re-upload audience.

 Steps for Deleting Custom Attributes

 When you delete custom attributes the selected custom attribute(s) are removed from the ABM Platform as well as all of the associated data for each custom attribute.